Lance Zawadzki

-Lance Frederick Zawadzki (born May 26, 1985) is an American former professional baseball shortstop.
-He played for the San Diego Padres in Major League Baseball (MLB) in 2010.
-Since 2018, he has been a minor league coach in the Boston Red Sox organization.
+Lance Frederick Zawadzki (born May 26, 1985) is an American former professional baseball shortstop and current assistant hitting coach for the Detroit Tigers of Major League Baseball (MLB).
+He played in MLB for the San Diego Padres in 2010.
+Previously, he was a minor league coach in the Boston Red Sox organization.

 Amateur career

 Zawadzki graduated from St. John's High School in Shrewsbury, Massachusetts, in 2003.
 He was drafted straight out of high school in the 48th round by the Montreal Expos.
 Choosing to go to college instead of playing in the minor leagues, he committed to attend Louisiana State University and after one year transferred to San Diego State University before the spring of 2004.

 On March 11, 2004, Zawadzki became the first person to get a hit at Petco Park when he doubled off the wall as a freshman for San Diego State against Houston.
 It was the first game played at the stadium.

 During the 2005 summer, Zawadzki played for the Wareham Gatemen in the Cape Cod Baseball League in Massachusetts alongside teammates Daniel Bard and Justin Masterson.

 Following the 2006 season, Zawadzki was taken in the 15th round by the St. Louis Cardinals.
 He did not sign and transferred to Lee University, which played in the 2007 NAIA World Series.